British Values Statement

 Acceptance of differing faiths and beliefs

-RE is taught across the Federation with a Christian based ethos supporting regular assemblies, collective worship and class based activities.
+Religious Education is taught across the Federation with a Christian based ethos, supporting regular assemblies, collective worship and class based activities.
 Visits to a range of places of worship take place and local faith leaders visit the schools to support the pupils understanding of other religions.

-School Council votes on a number of key issues concerning the school over the year and some older pupils support younger ones on the playground at lunchtime and break times.
+School Council votes on a number of key issues concerning the school over the year and some older pupils support younger ones in the playground at lunchtime and break times.

-Pupils are encouraged to make choices in as many different settings as possible, e.g choosing what to make in cookery or how to arrange displays in classrooms
+Pupils are encouraged to make choices in as many different settings as possible, e.g choosing what to make in Food Technology lessons, or how to arrange displays in classrooms

-Effective communication is given a very high priority across the schools, ensuring pupils can, wherever possible, express their wishes and feelings effectively.
+Effective communication is given high priority across the schools, ensuring pupils can, wherever possible, express their wishes and feelings effectively.

 The PSHE curriculum embodies values of mutual respect and understanding of difference in ability, needs and individual characteristics and temperament

-Drama and role play are included within our Creative Arts curriculum and both play an important part in supporting understanding of others perspectives and understandings of the world
+Drama and role-play are included within our Creative Arts curriculum and both play an important part in supporting understanding of others' perspectives and understanding. of the world.

 Staff from schools around the world visit our schools and recognise the respect we have for our pupils’ achievements.